 Day 16 – Travel to Beijing

 Beijing is the last stop on your backpacking China trip!
 The easiest way to get to Beijing is by taking the high-speed rail.
 You can reach Beijing in a quick 4.5 hours as opposed to a long 13-hour road journey.
 The cost of a second-class seat will set you back 515 yuan ($73.50).
 When you arrive in Beijing, it may take you a while to get to your accommodation, due to the long queues at the subway station, and the sheer size of Beijing.
 By this point, you may want to grab something to eat and take a rest.
 P.S.
-If you plan to head into Mongolia after Beijing, it’s a good idea to apply for your Mongolian visa on your first day in Beijing.
+If you plan to head to Mongolia after Beijing, it’s a good idea to apply for your Mongolian visa on your first day in Beijing.

 Day 17 – Forbidden City, Beihai Park and Wangfujing Snack Street

-Forbidden city – Today you will explore the famous Forbidden City; where the Emperors of China, from past dynasties, once lived.
+Forbidden City – Today you will explore the famous Forbidden City; where the Emperors of China, from past dynasties, once lived.
 The complex is one of the largest in the world and you can easily spend a few hours here admiring the amazing architecture and structures.
 The cost to enter is 60 Yuan ($8.56).
 TIP: Don’t forget to bring an ID as this is required to buy a ticket.